garden-io/garden/examples/demo-project/README.md

-# artifacts logging issue repor
+# artifacts logging issue repro

 This example tries to reproduce issue where garden misses most logs when running tests with artifacts enabled